 - School will not take responsibility for either the storage or the administration of nonprescription medicines.
-Painkillers such as paracetamol (including calpol) or ibuprofen and over the counter remedies (e.g. piriton/cough medicines) may NOT be brought in to school. - In line with other schools' policies, if medicines are prescribed up to 3 times a day, the expectation is that parents or carers will give these medicines outside of school hours.
+Painkillers such as paracetamol (including Calpol) or ibuprofen and over the counter remedies (e.g. piriton/cough medicines) may NOT be brought in to school. - In line with other schools' policies, if medicines are prescribed up to 3 times a day, the expectation is that parents or carers will give these medicines outside of school hours.
 If medicines are prescribed 4 times a day, the school strongly encourages parents or carers to make arrangements to come into school to administer these medicines themselves.
 Parents and carers will definitely be required to administer the first 24-hour dose of any new prescription, for example antibiotics. - Only prescribed medicines provided in its original container, dispensed by a pharmacist with a clear label showing the name of the child, the name of the medicine, the dose/time/frequency and method of administration will be accepted in school.
-The instruction leaflet with prescribed medicines should also show any side effects and the expiry date. - School will not accept medicines that have been removed from their original containers nor make changes to dosage on parental instructions. - Parents should ask prescribers to provide two prescriptions for their child, where appropriate and practicable: one for home and one for use in school, avoiding the need for re-packing or re-labelling of medicines by parents. - Where a parent/carer feels that non-prescribed medication is necessary, they should as far as is possible ensure that doses are given outside of school hours.
+The instruction leaflet with prescribed medicines should also show any side effects and the expiry date. - School will not accept medicines that have been removed from their original containers nor make changes to dosage on parental instructions. - Parents should ask prescribers to provide two prescriptions for their child, where appropriate and practicable: one for home and one for use in school, avoiding the need for re-packing or re-labelling of medicines by parents. - School require 2 epi-pens to be in school, so if one fails a second can be administered. - Where a parent/carer feels that non-prescribed medication is necessary, they should as far as is possible ensure that doses are given outside of school hours.
 Where dosage is required during school hours, parents/carers should make their own provision, in agreement with the school, for the administration of the appropriate dosage. - Medicines will not be accepted in school that require medical expertise or intimate contact. - All medicines must be brought to the school office by an adult.
-Medicines must NEVER be brought to school in a child's possession. - The adult is required to complete a parental agreement form (see appendix) at the school office for the medicine to be administered by school staff. - Tablets should be counted and recorded when brought to the office and when collected. - Administration of medicines at school must be recorded in the Medicines Log by one of the office staff and witnessed by a second member of staff. - Some children may self-administer medication, e.g. insulin, if this has been directed by the parents when filling in the medicine form. - If a child refuses to take medicine, staff must not force them to do so.
+Telephone ahead to make the office aware that medicines are going to be dropped and provide as much detail as possible.
+This will allow for the appropriate paperwork to be completed before they are dropped off.
+Medicines must NEVER be brought to school in a child's possession. - The adult is required to complete a parental agreement form (see appendix) at the school office for the medicine to be administered by school staff. - Tablets should be counted and recorded when brought to the office and when collected. - Administration of medicines at school must be recorded in the Medicines Log by one of the office staff and witnessed by a second member of staff. - Some children may self-administer medication, e.g. insulin, if this has been directed by the parents when filling in the medicine form.

+If a child refuses to take medicine, staff must not force them to do so.
 The refusal will be recorded and parents informed.